wpsharks/s2member-kb/tutorials/2016/285-testing-s2member-access-control-with-user-switching.md

 github-issue: https://github.com/websharks/s2member/issues/834
 ---

-A common task while setting up and managing an s2member site is to test your specific membership levels and/or Custom Capabilities to make sure that content is appearing properly for the intended audience.
+A common task while setting up and managing an s2Member site is to test your specific membership levels and/or Custom Capabilities to make sure that content is appearing properly for the intended audience.
 The common solution to this problem can be tedious to some as it involves creating a test user (or multiple test users), and then logging out and back in as the user to view each page.
-The following method allows site owners to view a page/post as one of their subscribers (or as a specific test user that you may have set up) for testing different membership levels and/or Custom Capabilities.
+The method described in this article allows site owners easily to view a page/post as one of their subscribers (or as a specific test user that you may have set up) for testing different membership levels and/or Custom Capabilities.

 ## The User Switching Plugin